-Anil Kumble had earlier suggested that India should always go in with two spin bowlers in overseas Test matches.
+Anil Kumble had earlier suggested that India should always go in with 2 spin bowlers in overseas Test matches.
 When asked about his opinion on that, Dravid said: ”I would like to believe that should go into overseas series looking to play five bowlers.
 We should go with five bowlers with Jadeja batting at 7.
-He is batting a lot better."
+He is batting a lot better.
 “It’s just a fact that we were not able to finish off two games.
-We got ourselves into positions to be able to win two games (one Test each in South Africa and New Zealand) and we didn’t."
+We got ourselves into positions to be able to win two games (one Test each in South Africa and New Zealand) and we didn’t.

 “Ideal scenario for me would be to somehow find a way to play five bowlers, because it will give you a chance to win.
 Going with two and two can sometimes be risky especially on the wickets we play on.
 Every time we go abroad, teams are giving us green wickets.
 In that kind of scenario, when you are forced to bowl first, it can be tough.”